sourcegraph/handbook/content/departments/data-analytics/stakeholder-mgmt.md

 - People: Who is involved, and what are the expectations of each person?
 Who will be responsible for driving the project forward?
 Does each person have the necessary bandwidth for driving the project forward?
 Does each person have the necessary bandwidth to uphold the expectations asked of them?
 - Frequency: Is this a one time ask or something that is needed ongoing?
 If ongoing, what is the cadence (daily, weekly, monthly, etc…)

-A Data and Analytics team member will triage and assign issues to the relevant team member during sprint planning for items that are not time-sensitive or urgent.

-For time-sensitive or urgent requests, please tag the issue with the urgent label.
-This will make the GitHub issue appear in the #analytics channel in Slack to ensure visibility, and where you can follow up with more details/asks.
+A Data and Analytics team member will triage and assign issues to the relevant team member.
+For time-sensitive or urgent requests, please tag the issue with the urgent label and follow up in the #discuss-analytics channel.